openshift/installer/docs/user/agent/add-node/add-nodes.md

 Use the iso image to boot all the nodes listed in the configuration file, and wait for the related certificate signing requests (CSRs) to appear.
 When adding a new node to the cluster, two pending CSRs will be generated, and they must be manually approved by the user.

-Use the following command to monitor the pending certificates:
+Use the following command or [node-joiner-monitor.sh](./node-joiner-monitor.sh) described below to monitor the pending certificates:
 ```
 $ oc get csr
 ```
-User the `oc` `approve` command to approve them:
+Use the `oc` `approve` command to approve them:
 ```
 $ oc adm certificate approve <csr_name>
 ```